SMEWebify/WEB_MES/README.md

 Version 1 in progress - See the projects page to see the progress. https://github.com/billyboy35/WEB_MES/projects/2

-I am unprofessional, any improvement discussion would be helpful.
+I am unprofessional, any improvement discussion would be helpful (Help search for gantt planning creation).

 The goal is to have version 1 with a functional workflow up to invoicing.

-Currently, the quotation, orders, confirmation, Delivery notes are finished.
+* Currently, the quotation, orders, confirmation, Delivery notes, Invoice order are finished.

+* Next step : Purchase request, Purchase Order,AR, PO receipts, Supplier Invoice

+* Parallel work : planning, Stock | Inventory

 -----------------
 ![alt text](https://github.com/billyboy35/WEB_MES/blob/master/public/images/Doc/Menu.PNG)